CHEWX/infinitescroll/README.md

 to the jQuery collection.

 Add anonymous function to the callback option which is called after the items are added to the DOM.
+Can modify the new items using the `$items` selector.

 If the next page has an element matching `nextSelector` as well, the whole procedure repeats.